Logo

 Plato's influence has been especially strong in mathematics and the sciences.

-That the modern theory of justified true belief as knowledge, which Gettier addresses, is equivalent to Plato's is accepted by some scholars but rejected by others.
+That the modern theory of justified true belief as knowledge, which Gettier addresses, is equivalent to Plato's is accepted only by some scholars but rejected by others.